Ash-Zheng/Ash-Zheng.github.io/_pages/about.md

 Bio
 ======
 **Zheng Wang** is a Ph.D. candidate at UC San Diego, advised by Prof. <a href="https://sites.cs.ucsb.edu/~yufeiding/">Yufei Ding</a>.
 Zheng began his PhD studies at UCSB in 2021 and moved to UCSD in the fall of 2023.
-His research interests include high-performance system design and end-to-end optimization for deep learning.
+His research interests include high-performance system design and end-to-end optimization for deep learning (e.g. Recommendation Models and Large Language Models).
 <br />